Frequently asked questions

 What is joint and several liability?

 Guarantors who enter into a contract with joint and several liability are each liable to perform the whole contract on their own.
-That is to say, you are not just liable for your own student’s share, you are liable for the entire tenancy and all of the tenants (students) performance.
+That is to say, you are likely not just liable for your own student's share, you are liable for the entire tenancy and all of the tenants (students) performance.
 Should a tenant fail to pay the rent, the landlord could choose to pursue all of the guarantors to recover this, or just one of you.

 How can I buy a policy?